usccolumbia/materialsatlas/docs/user-guide/bandgap.md

-# Structure Predictor
+# Band Gap Predictor

 ## Manual

-### Background on Data Mined Crystal Structure and Compound Prediction
+### Background

+Band gap is the property of materials in....

 Crystal structure and compound prediction is an essential step of computational materials design.